Be More.

 The goal of the MPH program is to inspire a lifetime of learning and guide you into a fulfilling, successful public health career.
 Thomas More University offers a highly individualized MPH experience through values-based, mission-driven education by:

-Graduates of TMU’s MPH program will be uniquely prepared for numerous careers in the growing field of public health.
+Graduates of Thomas More’s MPH program are uniquely prepared for numerous careers in the growing field of public health.
 Students are likely to find employment working in public health areas such as healthcare management or leadership, health and wellness promotion, health education, community activism, environmental health, health behavior, health communication, global health, public health policy, health research, data analytics, bioinformatics, and epidemiology among others.

 How do I apply?